HKN-Dr-Everitts-Neighborhood/Survey-Scripts/README.md

 Managing Reports:

 * generate_reports.py: makes 2 reports per survey - an html summary report, and a csv full report (single response checked).
+If this fails, run delete_reports.py to clean up and run it again, otherwise you'll generate/download duplicate reports.
 * download_reports.py: downloads all reports that have been generated.
 Note the global variable which specifies the folder to download to.
 * delete_reports.py: deletes all reports that have been generated.
 Meant to clean up the "My Reports" tab.